OsaPL/Versus-Brawl/Adding maps and gamemodes README.md

 ```powershell
 . ./extractAnim.ps1
 ```
-4. Execute the script with the desired parameters:
+4. Execute the script with the desired parameters (this could take a while):
 ```powershell
 # with interactive prompts
 Export-Anims